QULab/Subjective_Speaker_Characteristics/doc/listening_tests/README.md

 For the listening tests, this [GUI](https://github.com/laufergall/GUI_SpeakerCharacteristics) written in Java (adapted depending on the questionnaire items and audio stimuli) was employed.

+Thanks to Rafael Zequeira Jiménez (Technische Universität Berlin, Germany) for the preparation of crowdsourcing micro-tasks in [Crowdee](https://www.crowdee.de/en/home) (Listening Tests 7 and 8).

 In-lab tests had a max. duration of about 1-1.5 hours, with short breaks every 10-15 minutes.
 They were administered using a laptop, a mouse, and headphones:

 * For Listening Tests 1, 2, 3, and 4: Shure SRH240 headphones (diotic listening, frequency range 20-20,000 Hz)